-In the days before refrigeration and container shipping, exotic fruits like oranges were a big deal.
-And exotic trees an even bigger one.
-So a properly-stocked conservatory, like the Schönbrunn Orangery, stood out as a mark of wealth and prestige.
+Before refrigeration and container shipping, fruits like oranges were a big deal.
+And tropical trees an even bigger one.
+A properly-stocked glasshouse, like the Schönbrunn Orangery, stood out as a mark of wealth and prestige.

 - Remarkably-long orangery, built in 1754

 - Home to exotic (for Austria) plants

-- Gardens include a vineyard and rare apple varieties
+- Garden has a vineyard and rare apple varieties

 - Requires a ticket to enter